Sage Credit Advice for Parents of College Students

 Teach your college-age child to avoid debt pitfalls, control impulse buying and create a clean credit report for life.

 You’ve prepared your child for academic success, the SATs, college interviews and even stocked up on dorm-room essentials for move-in day of freshman year.
-Yet three months in, while visiting during parents’ weekend, you discover a credit-card bill tucked in among the course books on his desk that makes your blood run cold.
+Yet three years in, while visiting during parents’ weekend, you discover a credit card bill tucked in among the course books on his desk that makes your blood run cold.
 How does anyone rack up a balance that large in a few months?

-Below are some timely and important financial tips to pass along, before small budgeting missteps lead to long-term debt and bad financial habits:
+Below are some timely and important financial tips to pass along, so small budgeting missteps don’t lead to long-term debt and bad financial habits:

 Not-So-Easy Credit